Grading Policy

 - Keep in mind that regardless of the exam you drop, you will still be tested on the entire course content since the final is cumulative.

 - I will use a flat curve to make all the exam averages to be approximately 70 points.
 Thus it should be beneficial to drop one exam over another.
+Because most students elect not to take the final, the final average will be calculated to be on par with the takers’ past, post-curve exam averages.
+This is because most top-performing students skip the final, so we want to ensure the difficulty is on par with past exams.

 - I firmly believe that an exam grade distribution with a mean of 50 is best because it allows me to maximize the standard deviation on both ends.
-This is important to me since tests with a large uniform distribution allow test takers to make a few mistakes without it altering their final grade too much.
+This is important to me since tests with a large uniform distribution allow test takers to make a few mistakes without altering their final grade too much.

 Final grade calculation